This post may contain affiliate links. Please read my disclosure policy.

 Tips for Making Pumpkin Muffins:

-12-cup Muffin Pan: I’ve been switching my pans over to the USA Pan brand and I’m loving them.
+12-cup Muffin Pan: I’ve been switching my pans over to the USA Pan brand, and I love them.
 They are sturdy and hold up well to lots of baking.
-I didn’t use paper liners with these muffins and I just very lightly sprayed the bottoms of the cup with oil and they didn’t stick at all and clean up was a breeze.
+I didn’t use paper liners with these muffins, and I just very lightly sprayed the bottoms of the cup with oil; they didn’t stick at all, and clean-up was a breeze.

 Muffin Scoop: A muffin scoop makes spooning out the batter into the muffin cups super easy.